dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] Spaces are available for people to colocate and work together when required
 - [ ] Collaboration spaces have power, WiFi and are comfortable to work in.
 Refreshments are close by.

 ### Basic Enterprise Architecture
-* EA's are embedded in teams that deliver product features to customers
+- [ ] EA's are embedded in teams that deliver product features to customers
-* EA's ensure that we regularly refactor to eliminate fragility and excessive complexity.
+- [ ] EA's ensure that we regularly refactor to eliminate fragility and excessive complexity.

 ### Advanced Enterprise Architecture
-* EA's own communities of practice that span product teams
+- [ ] EA's own communities of practice that span product teams
-* EA's and help identify, extract and catalogue useful design principles and design patterns
+- [ ] EA's and help identify, extract and catalogue useful design principles and design patterns
-* EA's make sure that product teams define and publish the common reusable patterns as code with tests
+- [ ] EA's make sure that product teams define and publish the common reusable patterns as code with tests
-* EA's create and own common platforms and frameworks that make it ```frictionless``` to do the right thing
+- [ ] EA's create and own common platforms and frameworks that make it ```frictionless``` to do the right thing
-* EA's drive change in operational and governance processes to enable product teams to deliver faster
+- [ ] EA's drive change in operational and governance processes to enable product teams to deliver faster

 ### Basic Governance
-* Governance folks are educated about why we need to become a high velocity organisation
+- [ ] Governance folks are educated about why we need to become a high velocity organisation
-* Governance folks are aware of the compliance benefits we obtain from high velocity
+- [ ] Governance folks are aware of the compliance benefits we obtain from high velocity
-* Governance folks are able to be clear about why a process or restriction is in place
+- [ ] Governance folks are able to be clear about why a process or restriction is in place
-* Governance folks are supportive of LEANing governance processes
+- [ ] Governance folks are supportive of LEANing governance processes

 ### Advanced Governance
-* We can define our compliance policies as code ( CIS, PCI DSS HIPAA, FIPS )
+- [ ] We can define our compliance policies as code ( CIS, PCI DSS HIPAA, FIPS )
-* We can measure our compliance through automation and analytics
+- [ ] We can measure our compliance through automation and analytics
-* We can deploy changes to policy as code to improve our compliance.
+- [ ] We can deploy changes to policy as code to improve our compliance.

-### Other
-**TODO**: What other domains roles and practices do we need to cover?
-* Finance in a high velocity org (allocating funds and measuring returns, big vs small bets)?
-* HR in a high velocity org? (recruiting, projecting a public image etc)
-* Sales and Marketing ???